 Windows, external doors and joinery

 Repair category 2

-Notes The windows are of mixed ages, and are affected by wear and tear.
+Notes The windows and rooflights are a mix of ages, and are affected by weathering and age-related wear and tear.
 Some of the windows are stiff to operate.
 Rot is affecting external joinery including window woodwork.
+Sone of the double glazed units have failed.
 There is evidence of some internal damp/water ingress adjoining the windows.
 The skylight window is badly corroded.
 Windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.